Reginald Bray: Life before 1485

 Reginald (Reynold) Bray was born about 1440 in St. John Bedwardine parish, then outside of Worcester, the second son of Richard Bray, a surgeon,.
 He was the eldest son born of his father's second marriage to Joan Troughton.
-With his younger brother, John, Bray entered the service of Margaret Beaufort during the period of her first marriage to Sir Henry Stafford, acquitting himself sufficiently well to become the couple's receiver-general by 1465.
+With his younger brother, John, Bray entered the service of Margaret Beaufort during the period of her marriage to Sir Henry Stafford, acquitting himself sufficiently well to become the couple's receiver-general by 1465.
 Margaret sent Bray several times on missions to her son by Edmund Tudor.
 For example, in 1469 he brought the young Henry Tudor a gift of money from his mother to enable the boy to purchase a bow and arrows.

 Bray continued in Margaret Beaufort's service after Stafford's death in 1471, and by 1485 had been her estate officer for more than twenty years, serving both Margaret and her successive husbands, Henry Stafford and Thomas, Lord Stanley.

 He had a leading role in the various conspiracies of 1483-1485 whose aim was to place Henry Tudor on the English throne.
 Bray would continue as Margaret Beaufort's receiver-general until his own death in 1503.